 Name of Student (printed):

 Date of Birth: Driver License #:

 Names of Parents (printed):

 Address:

-License plate # and description of vehicle(s) s tudent will generally be driving:
+License plate # and description of vehicle(s) student will generally be driving:

-and school:
+Route to be used when driving between hom e and school:

 the Minor School License only to drive direct or practice.
-I will drive only on the above rout License will be cause for revocation of the Mi Britt Police, and Kanawha Police (if the route cense is a privilege.
-I agree to abide by all driving laws and to use ly to and from school to attend school or to attend a school activity te.
-Failure to comply with the provisions of the Minor School inor School License.
-Signatures of agreement by the student, parent, requires driving in the city of Kanawha) are required before ool for authorization.
+I will drive only on the above rou License will be cause for revocation of the M Britt Police, and Kanawha Police (if the rout License is a privilege.
+I agree to abide by all driving laws and to use ctly to and from school to attend school or to attend a school activity ute.
+Failure to comply with the provisions of the Minor School Ainor School License.
+Signatures of agreement by the student, parent, re requires driving in the city of Kanawha) are required before school for authorization.
 Copies of this agreement will be maintained

 Signed:(Student) Date:

 Signed:(Parent) Date:

 Signed:(Britt Police) Date:

 Signed:(Kanawha Police) Date: